Matgenix/jobflow-remote/doc/source/user/errors.rst

     │ 8     │ job 2     │ WAITING  │ fcb75bca-d6f3-45c0-8980-79dec4ad0737  (1) │ worker1     │ 2024-02-28 11:46   │          │          │                  │            │        │
     └───────┴───────────┴──────────┴───────────────────────────────────────────┴─────────────┴────────────────────┴──────────┴──────────┴──────────────────┴────────────┴────────┘

-Alternatively the list of locked Jobs can be obtained with the ``jf job list -l`` command.
+Alternatively, the list of locked Jobs can be obtained with the ``jf job list -l`` command.

 .. warning::